Getting started with the cf CLI

 These sections describe how to use the cf push command to push a new app or sync changes to an existing app.

-For more information about the cf push command, see the Cloud Foundry CLI Reference Guide.
+For more information about the cf push command, use cf push --help.

 Push a new app or push changes to an app